tantansir/tantansir.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I’m Kaizhen Tan (谭楷蓁).
-I am currently a master’s student in Artificial Intelligence Systems Management at **Carnegie Mellon University**.
-I received my bachelor’s degree in Information Management and Information System from **Tongji University**, where I built a solid foundation in programming, data analysis, and machine learning, complemented by interdisciplinary training in business and organizational systems.
+I am currently a master’s student in Artificial Intelligence at **Carnegie Mellon University**.
+I received my bachelor’s degree in Information Systems from **Tongji University**, where I built a solid foundation in programming, data analysis, and machine learning, complemented by interdisciplinary training in business and organizational systems.

 My research interests focus on **Urban AI, Spatial Intelligence, and embodied AI in urban scenes**.
 In particular, I am interested in how AI systems can perceive, reason, and interact with the world not only through data but also through space, behavior, and cognition.